pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 #### COMBINATION

+They enable us to join information from multiple observables.
+Order, time, and structure of emitted values are the primary differences among them.

-- combineLatest: the Observable will emit an array of value when the list of observables he got all emitted at least a single value
+- combineLatest: it emits an array of value when the list of observables he got all emitted at least a single value.
+Then when any inner observable emits a value, it emit the last emitted value from each.
-- forkJoin: don’t let me know until all the Observables are complete, then give me all the values at once
+- zip: emits values as an array like combineLatest but it doesn’t start to emit until each inner observable emits at least one value and emits as long as emitted values can be collected from all inner observables.
+- forkJoin: emits the last emitted value from each inner observables after they all complete.
+So it doesn't emit until all the observables are complete, it means it give the values at the end only.
+If one of the inner observables throws an error, all values are lost except if you catch errors from every single inner observable.
+- withLatestFrom: Combines the source Observable with other Observables to create an Observable whose values are calculated from the latest values of each, only when the source emits.
 - merge: combine multiple Observables into one.
-So if one of the observables emit a value the combined one will emit as well
+So if one of the observables emit a value the combined one will emit as well.
 - concat: subscribe to Observables in order but only when the previous completes, let me know, then move to the next one.
 - pairWise: let me know when the Observable emits, but also give me the previous value.
 - partition: splits the source Observable into 2, where one has the values that satisfy a predicate and the other with values that doesn't.